mithublue/WP-Sitebuilder---Role-Manager/readme.txt

 == Description ==

 Add on for WP Sitebuilder plugin that lets you create and manage roles and capabilities.

+= Why this plugin for ? =

+With this plugin You can

+* create role
+* delete role
+* assign capabilites to any role
+* see all roles and their capabilities at a time clearly and manage them

 == Installation ==